erushinj/moon-alarmingly-streamlined-spawngroups/README.md

                 <li>Tougher units are less likely to spawn.</li>
                 <li>Assaults last up to around 4.5 minutes.</li>
                 <li>Assault breaks are 25% longer.</li>
-                <li>The cooldown between enemies using grenades is increased 15%.</li>
+                <li>The cooldown between enemies using the same grenade type again is increased by 15%.</li>
+                <li>The cooldown between enemies using any grenade is 15 seconds.</li>
+                <li>Enemies are more hesitant to push when no grenade is available.</li>
                 <li>Cooldown between enemy spawns is increased to 110%.</li>
                 <li>Smoke bombs last up to 12 seconds.</li>
                 <li>Gas grenade chance builds up much more slowly.</li>